Nights in the Gardens of Spain

 Nights in the Gardens of Spain (Noches en los jardines de España), G. 49, is a piece of music by the Spanish composer Manuel de Falla.
 Falla was Andalusian and the work refers to the Hispano-Arabic past of this region (Al-Andalus).

-Falla began this work as a set of nocturnes for solo piano in 1909, but on the suggestion of the pianist Ricardo Viñes he turned the nocturnes into a piece for piano and orchestra.
-Falla completed it in 1915 and dedicated it to Viñes.
-However the pianist at the first performance was neither Viñes nor Falla (who was a skilled pianist), but José Cubiles.
+In the years leading up to World War I Falla was living in Paris where he began this work as a set of nocturnes for solo piano in 1909.
+On the suggestion of the pianist Ricardo Viñes he turned the nocturnes into a piece for piano and orchestra.
+The influence of French composers such as Debussy and Ravel can be seen in the music.
+Falla returned to Spain when the war began, and completed the work in 1915.
+He dedicated it to Viñes.

+Notable performances

+The pianist at the first performance was not Viñes, but José Cubiles.
 The first performance was given on April 9, 1916, at Madrid's Teatro Real, with the Orquesta Sinfónica de Madrid conducted by Enrique Fernández Arbós.
 Viñes first played the work in its San Sebastián premiere, shortly after the world premiere, with the same orchestra.
 Arthur Rubinstein was in the audience that night, and he introduced the work to Buenos Aires.

 The Paris premiere took place in January 1920, with the pianist Joaquín Nin playing under Fernández Arbós.
 The composer himself was the soloist at the London premiere in 1921, at a Queen's Hall concert under the baton of Edward Clark.

+Other notable performers of the work include Alicia de Larrocha.
+De Larrocha recorded the work, for example with the London Philharmonic Orchestra in 1983.